DopamineDriven/home-sharing-app/README.md

 ```
 - the window.scrollTo(0, 0) effect callback scrolls the user to the top of the webpage
     - that is, to the 0 pixel positions for the x and y axes
+    - empty dependency array because only want it to run on initial render
+- then, import this function and instantiate it in individual section-level components (Home, Host, etc.)